Cheap Bootstrap for Fast Uncertainty Quantification of Stochastic Gradient Descent: Experiments

-Generally speaking, across all values of $d$ and $\Sigma$ considered in both experiments, the delta method and batch-mean method consistently fall behind other techniques.
-The HiGrad method displays a stark decline in performance at $d=200$, potentially attributed to its abbreviated SGD trajectory.
+Our method gives accurate coverage probability across all values of $d$ and $\Sigma$, typically between $94\%-96\%$, regardless of the choice of $B$.
+The delta method and the batch mean method consistently fall behind other techniques.
+The random scaling method achieves accurate coverage probability in the linear regression experiment, comparable to our methods.
+However, it fails in some of the logistic regression experiments when $d=200$.
+The HiGrad method displays a stark decline in performance at $d=200$, which is potentially attributed to its abbreviated SGD trajectory.
 Specifically, when $d=200$, the available data or iterations do not suffice for proper SGD convergence.
 Similarly, the performance of the delta method drops significantly as $d$ increases.
-This is largely due to its dependence on a Monte-Carlo estimation of a full Hessian matrix, the precision of which diminishes as dimensionality grows.
+This is largely due to its dependence on a Monte Carlo estimation of a full Hessian matrix, the precision of which diminishes as dimensionality grows.
 In contrast, the merits of data reuse in bootstrap-type approaches become increasingly evident in higher dimensions.
 To this end, note that while the online bootstrap method yields comparable coverage probabilities, our methodologies are significantly faster.

-\subsubsection{Interval Width}
+\paragraph{Interval Width}

-In terms of the interval width, our approach does result in a longer average confidence interval relative to both the batch-mean method and the delta method.
-This outcome stems from the $t$-quantile with a degree of freedom defined by either $B-1$ for our COfB or $B$ for our COnB.
-However, given that entries of $x^*$ linearly span $[0,1]$ and the confidence intervals are of magnitude $10^{-2}$, the computational advantages seem to more than compensate for the modest increase in interval length.